ihmeuw/vivarium_research/docs/source/model_design/designing_vivarium_model/interactive_sim/index.rst

 In addition, you can move the simulation forward in time to watch and record how simulants change and experience health events.

-However, we tend to use much smaller populations for the interactive simulation compared to the main simulation.
+However, since we don't parallelize runs in the interactive sim, we tend to use much smaller populations and generally only 1 draw and seed combination to limit run time.
 This makes some tasks more difficult to complete interactively.

 .. _interactive_process: